 When is the Furlough Scheme ending?

-Chancellor Rishi Sunak has put forward a plan for the winding-down of the scheme, with a resolution date of the 31st of October.
+Chancellor Rishi Sunak has put forward a plan for the winding-down of the scheme, with an intended resolution date of the 31st of October.
 It has since been extended until the end of April 2021.
 When the scheme does end, it is set to be left to businesses to cover the wages of workers still on furlough leave.

 What will happen when the Furlough Scheme ends?